sgodzheva/zoho-tests-selenium/src/Zoho.Tests.Selenium/Tests/Payments/_TestCases.md

 - Select the payment receipt from the table by clicking on it
 - Click on the kebab menu button from the navigation
 - Click the "Refund" button
-- Select "Excess Amount Refund" option from the "Refund Type" dropdown
 - Enter the amount in the "Amount" field (e.g. "400") -  it should match excess amount
 - Click the "Save" button